 You may be required to complete clinical and field experiences at sites throughout Alberta.
 Clinical and field experiences may be scheduled days, evenings, nights, and weekends.
 Participation in all activities related to practical experiences is mandatory.
 You are expected to make accommodation for commitments outside Medicine Hat to fit this scheduling.
 Questionable performance and conduct at any time may result in dismissal from the practicum site and a failing grade in the course.

 The Bachelor of Applied Science - Paramedic (BHSc-P) is designed to build on the previous knowledge and experience of practicing paramedics.
 Qualified candidates are able to obtain the BHSc-P by completing the nine courses offered in the program.

 Diploma graduates continuing in the degree or practicing paramedics who wish to earn the Bachelor of Applied Health Sciences (Paramedic) degree will be able to remain at home.
 The following courses will be offered by distributed learning (distance).

-** for students that did not complete the Medicine Hat College diploma
+++ for students that did not complete the Medicine Hat College diploma** for students that did not complete the Medicine Hat College diploma

-In the event of illness you must present a medical clearance certificate prior to returning to the program.
+In the event of illness students must present a medical clearance certificate prior to returning to the program.

 Medicine Hat College distributes over $300,000 in scholarships and bursaries each year.
 Applying online is easy!